newpathfly/juneyao-public-api/README.md

 # juneyao-public-api

-Provides serializable classes for Juneyao Airline public API, along with best effort validation logics.
+This project contains neccessary classes, enums and interfaces for de-/serialization of Juneyao Airline public API.